Skip to contents

 • Effort caps per fleet

-• Size limits and selectivity forms per metier and critter
+• Size limits and selectivity forms per metier and species

-You can mix and match most of these options (e.g. an open-access fleet subjected to a total quota for some species but not for others).
+You can mix and match most of these options — for example, running an open-access fleet subject to a total quota for some species but not others.

-First, let’s set up the system and the critters we will deal with, in this case a simple example of one bigeye tuna population.
+First, let’s set up the system and the species.
+In this case we use a simple example with one bigeye tuna population.

 library(marlin)